 Student will complete a supervised clinical experience in computerized tomography (CT) in an accredited CT imaging center, in which the student implements all concepts learned in the didactic courses.
-As students advance in the clinical experience, they develop competencies in: patient care, education and management; patient's medical and clinical history interpretation; performing CT procedures following prescribed protocols, and image selection and processing.
-Clinical practice is performed based on the development of a clinical portfolio and not on clinical hours.
+As students advance in the clinical experience, they develop competencies in: patient care, education and management, patient's medical and clinical history interpretation, performing CT procedures following prescribed protocols, and image selection and processing.
+Clinical practice is performed based on the development of a clinical portfolio and three hundred (300hrs) clinical hours.
 As part of the clinical experience, the student must do a research project related to CT operations, in which he/she will deal with: defining a problem or situation, literature search, data acquisition and analysis, and problem solving.

-MR 400 Operating Fundamentals of Magnetic Resonance 3 Credits
+MR 400 Operating Fundamentals of Magnetic Resonance Images 3 Credits

-This course comprises the presentation and discussion of: history of magnetic resonance (MR) and the physical and chemical principles related to MR. Among the contents to be covered in this course are: magnetisms, resonance, equipment and instrumentation, tissue characteristics, signal production, tissue spatial location, sequences and technical parameters used in the acquisition of MR images, image processing techniques, special applications, patient and personnel security issues, and quality assurance procedures related to this modality.
+This course comprises the presentation and discussion of: history of magnetic resonance (MR) and the physical and chemical principles related to magnetic resonance images.
+Among the contents to be covered in this course are: magnetisms, resonance, equipment and instrumentation, tissue characteristics, signal production, tissue spatial location, sequences and technical parameters used in the acquisition of MR images, image processing techniques, special applications, patient and personnel security issues, and quality assurance procedures related to this modality.

-MR 405 Procedures and Protocols in MRI
+MR 405 Procedures and Protocols in Magnetic Resonance Images 3 Credits